 Gloss and silk are commonly found in every print house and a printing company will usually have a paper type which they use as a standard.
-Some printing companies may expand on their paper stock to give you more options such as Conqueror, Ice White, Iridescent or Hammered sock but thses paper types usually cost a little more.
+Some printing companies may expand on their paper stock to give you more options such as Conqueror, Ice White, Iridescent or Hammered stock but these paper types usually cost a little more.

 Using paper stock which is completely unique becomes a custom job which many printers won’t do today because paperstock has to be tried and tested through a printer to ensure it prints correctly.

 If you do manage to find a printer whose a little more creative and willing to experiment with stock, then expect the price to be at least double (see custom jobs for more details).

 Print materials come in various sizes e.g. Leaflets (A4, A3 folded, A5, DL etc).
 The bigger the size of a particular product, the more it will cost.

-All in all anything which is custom (not listed in a price list or not regarded as standard) will cost more.
+All in all, anything which is custom (not listed in a price list or not regarded as standard) will cost more.
 A creative graphic designer could implement all of these into your marketing material but it will cost you more:

 - spot varnish

-Buying 5000 flyers is cheaper then buying 2 sets of 2500 flyer designs.
-If you want 5000 flyers with two different designs, this will be considered as two different jobs and you will be paying for 2 x 2500 price rather then the 5000 price.
+Buying 5000 flyers is cheaper than buying 2 sets of 2500 flyer designs.
+If you want 5000 flyers with two different designs, this will be considered as two different jobs and you will be paying for 2 x 2500 price rather then the price for 5000

 Each print house vary their service so this is a just a guide as to what to think about when ordering print.
 Each category above will change the final price of a print run so be specific with your print requirements and budget to source the best deal for yourself.